 Telecoms networks are made up of an array of proprietary hardware devices.
-Launching new service often means more devices, which means finding the space and power to accommodate those appliances.
+Launching a new service often means more devices, which means finding the space and power to accommodate those appliances.
 However, this has become increasingly difficult.
 Hardware-based devices now have shorter and shorter life cycles due to rapid innovation, making the return of investment lower and lower when deploying new services, as well as limiting innovation as the industry is driven toward network-centric solutions.

 Network functions virtualization (NFV) focuses on addressing these problems.
-By evolving standard IT virtualization technology, NFV implements network functions into software so that it can run on a range of industry standard server hardware and can easily be moved to various locations within the network as needed.
+By evolving standard IT virtualization technology, NFV implements network functions into software so that it can run on a range of industry-standard server hardware and may easily be moved to various locations within the network as needed.
 With NFV, the necessity to install new equipment is eliminated.
 This results in lower CapEx and OpEx, shorter time-to-market deployment of network services, higher return on investment, more flexibility to scale up or scale down, openness to the virtual device network, as well as more opportunity to test and deploy new services with lower risk.

 The ETSI ISG NFV helps by setting requirements and architecture specifications for hardware and software infrastructure needed to make sure virtualized functions are maintained.
 ETSI ISG NFV also manages guidelines for developing network functions.
 It routinely publishes its research findings to advance the industry’s use of NFV.